Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Madhya 1.218

-In his Bhakti-sandarbha, 238, Srila Jiva Gosvami confirms:
+In his Bhakti-sandarbha (238), Srila Jiva Gosvami confirms:

 tasya vaisnava-bhava-rahityenavaisnavataya avaisnavopadistenety adi-vacana-visayatvac ca

 The process of devotional service is scientific and gradual, but everyone should be honest enough to recognize his own level and work on it.
 In the construction and maintenance of a temple, innumerable people are paid to work.
 It would be ludicrous to say that they are performing devotional service, for their aim is something else than love for Krishna.
 A show of bhakti may convince many people, just as Daksa had many followers in his sacrifice, but unless Krishna is also convinced, everything fails.
 Srila Prabhupada used to condemn the professional Bhagavata reciters and those who hear them.
-Although Srimad Bhagavatam is the ‘amala-purana’, still if the reciter is not sincere and pure, the result in the form of transcendental knowledge will not be attained.
+Although Srimad-Bhagavatam is the amala-purana, if the reciter is not sincere and pure, the result in the form of transcendental knowledge will not be attained.
 The difference between karma and yajna is a subtle one.
 It is a matter of consciousness, not of work.
 Daksa’s sacrifice was externally perfect, but his consciousness was not.
-Similarly, in ISKCON we have many Daksas, very expert in management, in speaking or whatever, but Krishna really knows what their motivation is and will surely recompense everyone accordingly.
-In any case, even those who fail to obey Srila Prabhupada, or even offend him, can still be forgiven by him just as Daksa was forgiven by Lord Siva- provided they rectify themselves- and then resume the process, for it is said:
+Similarly, in ISKCON we have many Daksas, very expert in management, speaking or whatever, but Krishna really knows what their motivation is and will surely recompense everyone accordingly.
+In any case, even those who fail to obey Srila Prabhupada, or even those who offend him, can still be forgiven by him just as Daksa was forgiven by Lord Siva— provided they rectify themselves— and then resume the process, for it is said:

 'sadhu-sanga', ‘sadhu-sanga' -- sarva-sastre kaya